-During Week 1, students are required to establish participation by logging into each course within seven (7) days of the term start date and either submitting a Week 1 assignment or posting an initial post (substantively interacting) in the Week 1 Discussion Forum.
+During Week 1, students are required to establish participation\ by logging into each course within seven (7) calendar days of the term start date and either submitting a Week 1 assignment or posting an initial\\ post (substantively interacting) in the Week 1 Discussion Forum or conducting a substantive course content-specific dialogue with the instructor in "Ask the Instructor."

-Students who have logged into the course(s) within the first seven (7) days of the term start date but failed to either submit a Week 1 assignment or posting (substantively interacting) within the Week 1 Discussion Forum will be processed as an administrative cancel from the course(s).
+Students who have logged into the course(s) within the first seven (7) calendar days of the term start date but failed to substantively interact will be administratively canceled from the course(s).
+Appeals to be reinstated are not permitted unless a system error was made.
+Individual instructor wishes to work with an inactive student do not supersede the University policy.